 Soy products are a decent alternative, being that they can be quite tasty and contain protein and calcium, but are not without issue themselves.
-Some people are sensitive to soy products.
-That’s why when embarking on a dairy elimination diet to determine if one is sensitive to dairy products, it is not a good idea to substitute soy during this time.
-If one is sensitive to soy as well as dairy, then when substituting soy for dairy, this will interfere with the true results of the dairy elimination test.
+Some people are intolerant to soy products.
+As a quick side-note – That’s why when embarking on a dairy elimination diet to determine if one is sensitive to dairy products, it is not a good idea to substitute soy during this time.
+If one is intolerant to soy as well as dairy, then when substituting soy for dairy, this will interfere with the true results of the dairy elimination test.
 Wait until the offending foods that cause sensitivity are absolutely identified before introducing new alternatives into the diet such as soy.

 Next, another issue with soy products that may be the cause of negative study data that raises health concerns among some groups is the source of the soybeans that products are made from.
 The sheer quantity of food consumed every single day in the Unites States makes it impossible for product suppliers to only choose organically grown soy as the main ingredient for their products.
-Soy imported from foreign countries can be of much varied quality and may even contain harmful chemicals from processing or insecticides.
+Soy imported from foreign countries (as well as soy grown and processed in the United States) can be of much varied quality and may even contain harmful chemicals from processing or insecticides.
 Serious issues with imported foods are not new to the American consumer.
 Remember the news stories about imports from China?
 Unfortunately, China isn’t the only country that may have much less stringent requirements for human grade food products.

 This is not to say that we should fear what science is attempting to accomplish with our food supply.
 Truth be told, if it wasn’t for scientific developments concerning our food supply, many more people would go hungry.
 Also of note is that if it weren’t for GMO’s, there would be no modern forms of insulin for diabetics who are dependent upon it to live.
 Recombinant DNA technology of modifying E.Coli bacteria so that it produces human insulin is saving the lives of insulin dependent diabetics everywhere.
 On the other hand, this also does not mean that we should abandon all concern and just hand over our health to the will of scientists who are trying to improve our food sources.
 This goes back to the balance and moderation advice with some common sense thrown in.